 - Review the engine operator's manual for break-in information. - 2.
-Inspect the axle, tires, and wheel hubs. - 3.
+Inspect the axle, tires, and wheel hubs.
+Check wheel nut torque. - 3.
 Check tire pressure.
-Inflate as indicated on the tire sidewall. - Check drive belt alignment.
+Refer to tire sidewall and inflate as required. - 4.
+Check drive belt alignment.
 Re-align if required.
-See page 38. - 5.
+See page - 5.
 Check belt tension.
 Adjust if required.
-See page 38. - 6.
-Check condition of rotor bearings.
+See page 36. - 6.
+Visually check condition of rotor bearings.
 Make sure they are not overheated and turn freely. - 7.
-Check the condition and clearance of the twig-breaker, rotor and ledger knives.
-Adjust as required. - 8.
+Check the condition and clearance of the twig-breaker, rotor and ledger blades.
+Adjust as required.
+See page 39. - 8.
 Check for entangled material.
-Remove before resuming work - 9.
-Check that all fasteners and hardware are tight.
+Remove all entangled material before resuming work. - 9.
+Check torque on fasteners and hardware.